 Protein, a key macronutrient for the human diet, is built with amino acids.
 Most amino acids are made in the body, whereas nine (called essential amino acids) must be obtained from food.
 Adults are recommended to eat about 7 grams of protein per 20 pounds of body weight daily.1 However, when it comes to health and longevity, it's not only about the amount of protein we consume, but also its quality.

 Whether a given food, both of animal or plant origin, is a good protein source depends on the number of essential amino acids it contains.
 All animal and some plant sources are “complete proteins,” meaning they contain all nine amino acids.
-Several studies have shown the benefits of cutting down on animal protein, mainly red and processed meat, to prevent cardiovascular disease and mortality.2,3
+Several studies have shown that humans can stay healthy on a vegan diet or cutting down on animal protein, mainly red and processed meat, to prevent cardiovascular disease and mortality.2,3

 This study builds on previously published findings to further determine whether the choice of plant versus animal protein in a diet affects human mortality.